Get this on the front page of TWC! More petition sigs! Glad I checked the TATW forum or I wouldn't of known!

 DCI: Last Alliance - WIP Second Age mod | DCI: T˘l Acharn - mighty D˙nedain Counter Invasions |

 Additional Mercenary Minimod - more mercs; for TATW and DCI |Family Tree minimods - lore improvements | Remade Event Pictures - enhance cultures trough images |

-Recomended TATW compilations: MOS and Withwnars Submod Collection
+Recomended TATW compilations: Withwnars Submod Collection

 Developer of: The Sundering - a Warhammer Total War experience

 The Kong Commandments - 2nd TATW forum comics | van Gondor - a LotR + van Helsing parody | Who Moderates the Moderators? - 1st TATW forum comics

 Patron of Mank, Kiliš Alý, FireFreak111, MIKEGOLF & Arachir Galudirithon

 By "go to russia" i was just trying to remind that many ways of bypassing laws exist) I'm not good at that,